MadeinPh1la/arche-api/COMMERCIAL.md

 Client SDKs and schema tooling are licensed under the **MIT License** to promote developer adoption.
-Please check the respective repositories (e.g., `stacklion-sdk-python`, `stacklion-sdk-js`) for individual license terms.
+Please check the respective repositories (e.g., `arche-sdk-python`, `arche-sdk-js`) for individual license terms.

 ---